-22. The Clerk will ensure that s/he has clear wording stating the panel decision about each of the issues that the panel considered before the panel is allowed to finish.
-The Clerk will use that wording to draft the decision letter.
+The clerk will ensure that s/he has clear wording stating the panel decision about each of the issues that the panel considered before the panel is allowed to finish.
+The clerk will use that wording to draft the decision letter.
 This should be sent to all members of the panel for checking.
-Once approved by all three panel members, it should be sent to the complainant with a copy to the Headteacher.

-The complainant should also be provided with a copy of the minutes of the meeting (as far as possible the minutes will seek to be a verbatim record, where this is not possible they will provide a clear overview of the issues discussed, concerns raised and any questions asked.
+Once approved by all three panel members, it will be sent to the complainant with a copy to the Headteacher.
+The complainant will also be provided with a copy of the minutes of the meeting (as far as possible the minutes will seek to be a verbatim record, where this is not possible they will provide a clear overview of the issues discussed, concerns raised and any questions asked).

-- The letter should clearly express how seriously the panel considered the complaint; - the Clerk should be careful that the letter adheres to the facts and gives no hint of partiality; - the Clerk should ensure that the letter reaches the complainant and the Headteacher within five school days.
+The letter must clearly express how seriously the panel considered the complaint the clerk must be careful that the letter adheres to the facts and gives no hint of partiality the clerk must ensure that the letter reaches the complainant and the Headteacher within five school days.